AekarinOngart/Portfolio_Mon/content/projects/Internetworking-Standards-and-Technologies.md

 A study of network architecture, industry standards and communications protocols, logical and physical topologies for networks Including routing and switching concepts; Virtual LAN; Spanning tree;
-inter-VLAN routing; gateway redundancy technologies;
+inter-VLAN routing; gateway redundancy technologies.